Practical Transfer Learning for Bayesian Optimization: Methodology

-For base models, this measures their ability to generalize to the target function.
-For the target model, this is an estimate of in-sample error and does not accurately reflect generalization.
+Note here that we are evaluating base models only on their predictions for the target task, and thus are assessing their ability to generalize to the target function.
+For the target model, as mentioned above, this would be an estimate of the in-sample error and would not accurately reflect generalization.
 We estimate generalization in the target model using cross-validation, in practice with leave-one-out models.
-Let $f^t_{-j}$ indicate the target model with observation $(\mathbf{x}^t_j, y^t_j)$ left out.
+Let $f^t_{-j}$ indicate the target model with observation $(x^t_j,y^t_j)$ left out.
 The loss for the target model is computed as

-The leave-one-out model is constructed by removing the data point from the GP; kernel hyperparameters are not re-estimated.
-Fig. \ref{fig:illustration} provides an illustration of how misrankings are computed for base models and using the leave-one-out target model, showing the inner sum of (\ref{eq:loss}) and (\ref{eq:loo_loss}).
-If $n_t$ is large, we can use $k$-fold cross-validation here which maintains $\mathcal{O}(tn^3)$ complexity for weight fitting.
+Models $f^t_{-j}$ are only useful when we fit them with at least two observations.
+For this reason we start the weighting procedure only when we have gathered three observations.
+Before that we assign uniform weights to all models.

-Ranking loss is more appropriate for estimating optimization performance than other natural choices such as squared error or model log-likelihood because the actual values of the predictions do not matter for optimization---we only need to identify the location of the optimum.
+The ranking loss is preferable to other choices, such as squared error or model log-likelihood, because the actual values of the predictions do not matter for optimization---we only need to identify the location of an optimum.
 It is easy to see that if all of the models are able to correctly order a set of points then the ensemble will also correctly order those points.
-That is, if $w_i \geq 0$ $\forall i$ and at least one weight is non-zero, $f^i(\mathbf{x}_1) < f^i(\mathbf{x}_2)$ $\forall i$ implies $\bar{f}(\mathbf{x}_1) < \bar{f}(\mathbf{x}_2)$.